CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 ## Health Monitoring Reference

-The following table summarizes the events that Cumulus Linux monitors for system health:
+The following table summarizes the events that Cumulus Linux monitors for system health.

+{{%notice note%}}
+An asterix (*) indicates that the event is new for Cumulus Linux 5.16.
+{{%/notice%}}

 | Event Category      | Component Name        | Severity   | Event Description                        | Threshold/Condition                          | States            |
 |---------------------|----------------------|------------|------------------------------------------|----------------------------------------------|-------------------|